LASER VEIN TREATMENT

-Although there are many cosmetic treatments to smooth, tighten, and rejuvenate the skin, millions of women and men are bothered by unsightly veins on their legs and face.
-Known as "spider veins," or telangiectasias, these small red, blue, or purple blood vessels occur most frequently on the face and thighs and are usually asymptomatic and not indicative of other health issues.
+Although there are many cosmetic treatments to smooth, tighten, and rejuvenate the skin, millions of women and men are still bothered by unsightly veins on their legs and face.
+Known as "spider veins"—or telangiectasias—these small red, blue, or purple blood vessels occur most frequently on the face and thighs and are usually asymptomatic and not indicative of other health issues.
 Laser vein treatment for the Bryn Mawr and Newtown Square areas at Cirillo Cosmetic Dermatology Spa can clear them away.

 Patients should note that spider veins, which are small and fine, differ from varicose veins, which are thicker and "ropier."
 Varicose veins can be uncomfortable or painful and their removal is often deemed medically necessary and covered by most insurance companies.
 A member of the Cirillo Cosmetic Dermatology Spa team will examine your visible veins and recommend a treatment plan designed to maximize results.

 Using a focused beam of light, the laser used in laser vein treatment heats up the affected blood vessel with a precise dosage of energy.
 The light energy converts into heat as it is absorbed by the darker-pigmented hemoglobin—found in red blood cells and the reason oxygenated blood appears red—in the veins.
 This heat triggers the destruction of the veins without damaging the nearby skin tissue.
 The unwanted veins seal off and collapse.

 Once collapsed, the vein or veins are reabsorbed by the body over a period of eight to 12 weeks.
 Because the veins are not an important or necessary part of the circulatory system, they can be addressed without impacting the rest of the body's ability to get blood where it needs to go.

 Your Skin, Face & Body Deserve Our Experience......READ MORE.....